Manuel Vicente: Career

 Agence France-Presse reported in February 2012, citing an MPLA source, that Vicente would have the second spot on the MPLA's candidate list for the 2012 election, behind dos Santos, and would become Vice President of Angola after the election.
 As anticipated, the MPLA Central Committee designated President dos Santos as head of the MPLA party list and Vicente as the second candidate on the list on 13 June 2012.
 The MPLA won the election, and Vicente took office as Vice President on 26 September 2012.

-In August 2014 Manuel Vicente participated, representing the Angolan Head of State, in the United States–Africa Leaders Summit, an initiative of the American president, Barack Obama, held in Washington DC under the theme "Investing in the future of Africa."
+In August 2014, Vicente participated in the United States–Africa Leaders Summit, an initiative of the American president, Barack Obama, held in Washington DC under the theme "Investing in the future of Africa."

-Manuel Vicente was present at the 69th General Assembly of the United Nations, which took place in September 2014 in New York City.
-The Angolan Vice-President defended a reform in the UN Security Council, which, according to him, should “be more in line with the international context and reflect an equal geographical representation through the increase in the number of permanent members”, namely by including an African country.
-In his speech, the Angolan Vice-President also approached issues such as the resurgence of armed conflicts and the religious fundamentalism in some African countries, as well as the importance of disarmament and the combating of drug and human trafficking and transnational organized crime.
+In September 2014 Vicente attended the 69th General Assembly of the United Nations in New York City.
+He defended a reform in the UN Security Council, which should “be more in line with the international context and reflect an equal geographical representation through the increase in the number of permanent members”, namely by including an African country.
+He approached issues such as the resurgence of armed conflicts, the religious fundamentalism in some African countries, the importance of disarmament and the combating of drug and human trafficking and transnational organized crime.